Abbokinase Side Effects

 Not all side effects for Abbokinase may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
-You may also report side effects to the FDA.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to urokinase: intravenous powder for solution

 Along with its needed effects, some unwanted effects may be caused by urokinase (the active ingredient contained in Abbokinase).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking urokinase:More common

 - Bleeding gums